STAT545-UBC/STAT545-UBC-original-website/bit003_api-key-env-var.md

 Solution: Store it as an environment variable and retrieve it with `Sys.getenv()` in an R script or an RMarkdown document.

-Motivating example: I use this method to interact with GitHub via the [`github` R package](https://github.com/cscheid/rgithub), a wrapper around the Github v3 API.
+Motivating example: I use this method to interact with GitHub via the [`github` R package](https://github.com/cscheid/rgithub), a wrapper around the GitHub v3 API.

 Source: The [`httr` package](https://github.com/hadley/httr) has a vignette, [Best practices for writing an API package](http://cran.r-project.org/web/packages/httr/vignettes/api-packages.html), that advocates this approach (but lacks this excruciating detail).